rumca-js/Django-link-archive/README.md

  - link search.
 Simple implementation, does not use elastic search
  - does not support proxy rotation.
 This is ethical web scraper, it should not spam with requests
  - configurable user agents, crawlers, selenium, requests, chrome undetected, crawlee, easily extendible
+ - if you need a real web crawler, you may use scrapy, or apache nutch, etc.

 ## Privacy

  - local data, no algorithms, no advertisements, self-hosted
- - user action tracking.
+ - local user action tracking.
 You can observe and analyze history of your 'views', 'searches', 'comments', 'browsing history'

 <div align="center">
   <img alt="Django Logo" src="images/old-wild-west.jpg" width="500px">